EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore-profile.md

 If C has requested an update to its access rights using the same OSCORE Security Context, which is valid and authorized, the AS MUST omit the "rs\_cnf" parameter in the response.
 Also, the access token MUST specify EDHOC\_Information, which MUST include the "id" field specifying the identifier of the token series.

-This identifier needs to be included in the access token in order for the RS to identify the correct authentication credentials (AUTH\_CRED\_C, AUTH\_CRED\_RS) and the completed EDHOC execution where they were used.
-This in turn allows the RS to determine the OSCORE Security Context already shared between C and the RS, and to associate it with the new access token superseding the current one.
+This identifier needs to be included in the new access token in order for the RS to identify the old access token to supersede, as well as the OSCORE Security Context already shared between C and the RS and to be associated with the new access token.

 ## The EDHOC_Information # {#edhoc-parameters-object}